 - 25. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality. - 26.
-The Biology Panel will examine each output in detail during the assessment.
-The Panel may use citation data to inform its assessment of individual items.
-These data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
-The Panel is aware of the limitations of citation data, their variability within and between disciplines, that some excellent work takes time to demonstrate its full achievements and that citation frequency depends on year of publication.
+The Electrical & Electronic Engineering Panel will not refer to metrics or citation data in Panel meetings when reaching its final judgement on the quality of submitted research outputs.
+The Panel is aware of the limitations of citation data, in particular their variability within as well as between disciplines, and the need to consider that some excellent work takes time to demonstrate its full achievements.
+However, individual panel members may informally use metrics or citation data when forming their individual view of each output they score.